Dr. Altman’s interdisciplinary academic credentials include a BA, MA and Ph.D in Linguistics, all from Bar Ilan University in Israel.

 Dr. Altman is affiliated with the Child Development and School Counseling Programs in the School of Education and the Gonda Multidisciplinary Brain Center at Bar-Ilan University.
 She is the deputy director of Bilingualism Matters, Israel and the Co-director of the Impact Center on Multilingualism and Multiculturalism across the Lifespan.

 Her work has been published in the International Journal of Bilingualism, Applied Psycholinguistics, Plos One and Frontiers in Psychology.
-Her research has been supported by grants from the Israel Science Foundation and the Israel Ministry of Education.
+Her research has been supported by grants from the US-Israel Binational Science Foundation, the Israel Science Foundation and by the Israel Ministry of Education.

 Dr. Carmit Altman